fusion94/fusion94.org/src/content/blog/2026-04-04-anthropic-kills-claude-subscriptions-for-third-party-tools.md

 If Claude Code were genuinely the better tool for agentic workflows, users would gravitate to it naturally.
 Blocking the open-source competition before that case is made looks defensive.
 For a company that positions itself on both safety *and* capability, it's a jarring note.
-The sequence of events — copying features, then locking out competitors - is exactly the kind of thing that ends up in regulatory filings someday.
+The sequence of events, copying features, then locking out competitors, is exactly the kind of thing that ends up in regulatory filings someday.

 ### The revenue math is murkier than it appears